 Cerebral Palsy is a term that describes a group of non-progressive conditions caused by an acquired brain injury (ABI) to the developing brain.
 This brain damage can occur before, during or shortly after delivery.

-The symptoms of Cerebral Palsy can vary greatly depending on how the brain has been injured, where the brain was injured, and when the injury occurred.
+The complex nature of symptoms of Cerebral Palsy can vary greatly depending on how the brain has been injured, where the brain was injured, and when the injury occurred.